Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 Many peripherals can connect to an 802.11 network as a host.
 Printers and multifunction devices (MFDs) are very commonly connected with 802.11.

 ## Malwares
-*Viruses do things to files and propagates, Malware collect keystrokes and information*

 #### Virus